cokecancook/ai-masters-hub/README.md

 # AI Master's Hub

+AI Master's Hub is a site designed to showcase the profiles, skills, and interests of some graduate students in the AI Master's program from EDEM 2024-2025.
+The platform allows recruiters to explore classmates, view detailed profiles, filter by interests, and access resumes and contact information.

 Disclaimer: Vibe-coded template built with Firebase Studio.

 A modern web application built with Next.js and TypeScript, featuring a beautiful UI powered by Tailwind CSS and Radix UI components.